AIoT-MLSys-Lab/AIoT-Survey/README.md

 A curated, but incomplete, list of AIoT resources.
 It should be noted that it is unfeasible to encompass every paper.
 Thus, we prefer to selectively choose papers that present a range of distinct ideas.
 We welcome contributions to further enrich and refine this list.

 Veneus:
-- mobile conferences (MobiCom/MobiSys/SenSys/UbiComp)
+- mobile computing conferences (MobiCom/MobiSys/SenSys/UbiComp)
-- network conferences (NSDI/SIGCOMM)
+- computer networks conferences (NSDI/SIGCOMM)
-- core system conferences (OSDI/SOSP/EuroSys/ASPLOS/ATC)
+- operating systems conferences (OSDI/SOSP/EuroSys/ASPLOS/ATC)
 - AI conferences (MLSys, NeurIPS, ICLR, ICML, CVPR, ICCV, ECCV, ACL)

 Years: 2018 ~ Present